ngm/ApleT/docs/multi-tenancy.rst

 All of the work on software product lines implementation applies to multi-tenancy.
-Most multi-tenant sites can be viewed as software product lines, with the individual product being defined at load-time.
+Most multi-tenant sites can be viewed as software product lines, with the individual product being defined at :ref:`load-time <binding-times>`.

 Resources
 =========